 This is in part an automated admissions criterion and therefore progression may be impacted on by availability of a position on the progression award; however progression opportunity, if not available in the first year of application, is guaranteed within 3 years.
-Progression arrangements with institutions other than Plymouth University carry an increased element of risk.
+Progression arrangements with institutions other than University of Plymouth carry an increased element of risk.
 It is necessary for the delivering partner institution to obtain formal agreement from that institution to guarantee progression for existing students on the programme.
-For progression to Plymouth University, should there be the need to withdraw the progression route programme(s) then either this will be delayed to provide progression or appropriate solutions will be found.
+For progression to University of Plymouth, should there be the need to withdraw the progression route programme(s) then either this will be delayed to provide progression or appropriate solutions will be found.
 This arrangement is guaranteed for existing students that complete their programme of study with no suspensions or repeat years and who wish to progress immediately to the University.

-BA (Hons) Business & Management, (Plymouth University validated), University College Jersey, Highlands College.
+BA (Hons) Business & Management, (University of Plymouth validated), University College Jersey, Highlands College.
 Direct entry to one-year top up programme.

-BA (Hons) Business degree taught at Plymouth University.
+BA (Hons) Business degree taught at University of Plymouth.
 Direct entry to stage 3.